CG80499/Attention-only-transformers/README.md

 Head 4: -0.856813<br />

-The eigenvalues of the direct path are almost all negative explaining the first observation in the same as before.
-Heads 2 and 3 seem to copy heads whereas 1 and 4 looks like "anti-copying" heads.
+The eigenvalues of the direct path are almost all negative explaining the first observation in the same way as before.
+Heads 2 and 3 seem to be copying heads whereas 1 and 4 looks like "anti-copying" heads.

 Below are the attention patterns for heads 1 and 2(3 and 4 are similar).<br />